 The Degree of Master of Studies in Law (M.S.L.)

-The Law School has established the Master of Studies in Law degree program for a small number of non-lawyers who want to obtain a basic familiarity with legal thought and to explore the relation of law to their disciplines.
+The Law School has established the Master of Studies in Law degree program for a small number of nonlawyers who want to obtain a basic familiarity with legal thought and to explore the relation of law to their disciplines.
 It is a one-year terminal program designed for those who do not desire a professional law degree, but who are interested in a more formal relationship to the Law School and a more rigorous curriculum than that offered by the visiting researcher program.
 Candidates in the M.S.L. program are ordinarily experienced scholars with research or teaching objectives in mind, or journalists seeking an intensive immersion in legal thinking so that they are better able to educate their audiences upon their return to journalism.
 Those who have completed a professional law degree are not eligible for the program.
 Candidates for the M.S.L. degree are required to complete the first year of the J.D. program (27 units), including a small group.
-There are four required first-term courses (Constitutional Law, Contracts, Procedure, and Torts); the M.S.L. candidate may substitute an elective for one of those courses (see page 93).
+There are four required first-term courses (Constitutional Law, Contracts, Procedure, and Torts); the M.S.L. candidate may substitute an elective for one of those courses (see page 87).
 Typically no more than 6 units of credit for courses outside the Law School can be counted toward the degree.
 The second term is entirely elective and affords opportunities for independent research and clinical experience in addition to regular courses and seminars.
 In the second term, students must take at least 10 graded units of the 12 units required.
 Students will be disqualified as M.S.L. candidates if they accumulate more than one Failure in the first term, or more than a total of two Low Passes or two Failures for the academic year.
 Participants in the M.S.L. program are not eligible for subsequent admission to the J.D. program.
 M.S.L. candidates are expected to complete all degree requirements by the end of the spring term.
 On the rare occasion when extensions are warranted, M.S.L. work must be completed by December 1 of the year in which the student was to have graduated.
 M.S.L. candidates who have not completed their work by this deadline will be withdrawn from the program.

-For information on admission procedures for the M.S.L. program, please see page 125.
+For information on admission procedures for the M.S.L. program, please see page 115.

-Registration

-All new J.D. students and all graduate students are required to register in person on August 30, 2007, at the Law School.

-All returning J.D. students are required to register in person on September 4, 2007, at the Law School.
-Students may not register for their penultimate term unless they have completed one of the two writing requirements (see page 95).
+Registration All new J.D. students and all graduate students are required to register in person on August 28, 2008, at the Law School.
+All returning J.D. students are required to register in person on September 2, 2008, at the Law School.
+Students may not register for their penultimate term unless they have completed one of the two writing requirements (see pages 88-89).
+All students must register in person for the spring term on January 26, 2009.